A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel registration model with the relaxation constraint of Jacobian equation $\det(\nabla\bm{\varphi}(\bm{x})) = f(\bm{x})>0$ to obtain smooth and diffeomorphic mapping for the large transformation image registration problems.
-We note that the relaxation function $ f(\bm{x}) $ can limit the range of the Jacobian determinant $ \det(\nabla\bm{\varphi}(\bm{x})) $.
-Thus, instead of controlling the Jacobian determinant of the transformation directly, controlling $ f(\bm{x}) $ is also a good alternative providing the same but indirect control.
-To obtain diffeomorphic and volume-preserving deformation, we propose a novel penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ to control the relaxation function automatically so that $ f(\bm{x})$ is positive and as close to one as possible.
-Also, we present a regularization term $\int_{\Omega}|\nabla f(\bm{x})|^2 d\bm{x}$ to improve the smoothness of $f(\bm{x})$, thereby indirectly enhancing the smoothness of deformation.
-Furthermore, we analyze the existence of the optimal solution for the proposed variational model and provide a numerical algorithm for the model which combines penalty splitting and multilevel schemes.
-This algorithm can also detect grid foldings and automatically correct them.
-Finally, numerical experiments show that the proposed model with the penalty term can generates volume-preserving on average and smoother transformation, and the convergence comparisons of our algorithm with other algorithms are illustrated.
-Compared with the classical registration models, the proposed model produces diffeomorphic transformations and obtains better performance for the large deformation 2D and 3D images.
-In future work, we will extend our scheme to multimodal registration model.
+In this paper, we propose a new registration model that incorporates a relaxation constraint on the Jacobian equation $\det(\nabla\bm{\varphi}(\bm{x})) = f(\bm{x})>0$.
+This constraint allows us to obtain smooth and diffeomorphic mappings for image registration problems involving large transformations.
+We observe that the relaxation function $f(\bm{x})$ can restrict the range of the Jacobian determinant $\det(\nabla\bm{\varphi}(\bm{x}))$.
+Therefore, instead of directly controlling the Jacobian determinant, we propose controlling $f(\bm{x})$ as an alternative approach that achieves the same goal indirectly.
+To ensure diffeomorphic and volume-preserving deformations, we introduce a novel penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ that automatically controls the relaxation function such that $f(\bm{x})$ is positive and as close to one as possible.
+Additionally, we incorporate a regularization term $\int_{\Omega} \|\nabla f(\bm{x})\| ^2 d\bm{x}$ to enhance the smoothness of $f(\bm{x})$, thus indirectly improving the smoothness of the deformation.
+Furthermore, we analyze the existence of an optimal solution for the proposed variational model and present a numerical algorithm that combines penalty-splitting and multilevel schemes.
+This algorithm is capable of automatically detecting and correcting grid foldings.
+Finally, we conduct numerical experiments to demonstrate that the proposed model with the penalty term generates on average volume-preserving and smoother transformations.
+We also provide convergence comparisons between our algorithm and other existing algorithms.
+The results show that the proposed model, compared to classical registration models, produces diffeomorphic transformations and achieves better performance for 2D and 3D images with large deformations.
+In future work, we plan to extend our scheme to a multimodal registration model.